-Chi Nei Tsang differs from Shiatsu abdominal work.
-It works directly on the actual location of the organs whereas Shiatsu uses a map of reference points which are correlated with certain organs but are not in the actual location of the organ.
+Chi Nei Tsang differs from Shiatsu’s abdominal work.
+It works directly on the actual location of the organs whereas Shiatsu uses a map of reference points that are correlated with certain organs but are not in the actual location of the organ.

 Q: I had a Thai Massage session once and it was very painful.
 Is that normal?

 A: Absolutely not!
-It is only painful if the therapist is insensitive and works in a mechanical way.
+It is only painful if the therapist is insensitive and works mechanically.
 We teach a system that makes sure that the client never experiences strong pain.
 Guaranteed!

-Bad pain however is sharp, feels damaging and does not lessen in intensity.
+Bad pain is sharp, feels damaging, and does not lessen in intensity.
 This should never be experienced in a massage session.

 Q: Do you offer certification or CEUs for your online training courses?